xeo3221/xeo3221/README.md

 # Hi 👋!
 My name is Sebastian, I'm Front-end Developer

-➤ An IT student of the third year who is currently seeking his first commercial experience in the form of an internship or apprenticeship in the field of front-end/full stack programming.
+➤ An IT student of the fourth year who is currently seeking his first commercial experience in the form of an internship or apprenticeship in the field of front-end/full stack programming.

 ➤ I have been actively building my skills in frontend development through a combination of academic coursework and self-directed learning.
-I have gained proficiency in HTML, CSS, and JavaScript and recently started exploring React, TypeScript and Tailwind CSS.
+I have gained proficiency in HTML, CSS, and JavaScript and recently started exploring React/Next.js, TypeScript and Tailwind CSS.
 I am eager to apply my knowledge and skills to real-world projects.